Third Onondaga County courthouse: After demolition

 The blocks which made up the top 36 or 37 ft of the courthouse's tower were numbered and preserved when it was taken down, in anticipation of a possible re-construction.
 The preservation was funded by William Bianchi, the president of the company overseeing the demolition.
 Proposals for reconstruction were advanced as early as 1970 by the Society for the Advancement of Visual Environment (SAVE), which suggested five sites: Clinton Square, Onondaga Community College, the Everson Museum of Art, Fayette Park, and a spot off of Interstate 81 near Nedrow, New York.

 Despite this, by 1978 the blocks were already in failing condition, with several broken, some vandalized with spray paint, and others sinking into the dirt they had been left on.
 They were held by the Syracuse Department of Parks and Recreation and left for about 30 years behind their headquarters.
 The bricks were shrink-wrapped at some point in an effort to further preserve them, but not before the numbers had worn away.
 In 1985 the Syracuse Herald-Journal published a story polling its readership on various suggestions for re-using the tower.
 The most readers voted for including the tower in a park in Clinton Square, but this did not happen.
 By this point any information about how the pieces had fit together was lost.
 In 2001, the city placed them in storage at Syracuse Hancock International Airport.

-There have been several proposals to re-use the stones, including a suggestion in 2002 to use the stones in part of Destiny USA, in 2007 to rebuild the tower as part of the construction of a transportation hub for Centro in the city.
+There have been several proposals to re-use the stones, including a suggestion in 2002 to use the stones in part of the Carousel Center mall, and one in 2007 to rebuild the tower as part of the construction of a transportation hub for Centro in the city.
 An article published in The Post-Standard in February 2007 wrote that the city was almost positive that the stones were at Hancock Airport, but would confirm once snow at the airport had cleared.
 In February 2022, David Haas, a Syracuse inhabitant who runs the Instagram account @syracusehistory, posted that the location of the stones was still unconfirmed.
-The following day, Haas posted that Ben Walsh, the Mayor of Syracuse, had confirmed that the stones were still held at the Hancock Airport.
+The following day, Haas posted that Ben Walsh, the mayor of Syracuse, had confirmed that the stones were still held at the Hancock Airport.